bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-python/index.md

 Because Protovalidate is a publicly available [Buf Schema Registry (BSR)](../../../bsr/) module, it's simple to add it to any Buf CLI project.

-1. In your virtual environment console, add Protovalidate to your Gradle project:
+1. In your virtual environment console, add Protovalidate to your Python project.
+In your own projects, you'd need to add the [protocolbuffers/pyi](https://buf.build/bufbuild/protovalidate/sdks/v0.10.7:protocolbuffers/pyi) and [protocolbuffers/python](https://buf.build/bufbuild/protovalidate/sdks/v0.10.7:protocolbuffers/python) generated SDKs for Protovalidate.

     ```console
     (.venv) $ pip3 install protovalidate